OpenFacetracker/OpenFaceTracker/README.md

 ### Recognition

 The recognition module is the heart of this project.
 The general idea of recognition is to represent face images (which are high-dimensional vectors) in a lower-dimension space that can be seen as a universe in which exists only the known faces ; where they are represented as a point.
-When many faces populates a vector space accurately, their distances between each other tend to act as a "similarity score".
+When many faces populates a vector space accurately, their distances between each other tend to act as a *similarity score*.
 The closest two faces are represented, the more similar they are.

 >#### Eigenface